Physics-50/Module-2/docs/week1.md

 Safety Tip: Never touch the leads of the power supply together!
 This will short circuit the power supply and could damage it.
 The power supply will click if it has been short circuited.
 The voltage has to be constant throughout a wire — there’s nothing to change it.
 The power supply has internal electronics to create a voltage difference across its two terminals.
 If you connect the two terminals with a wire, you force the terminals to be the same potential, so something must change inside the power supply to allow this to happen.

+The L298N Motor Drive Controller Board has on-board logic that needs to be powered at 5V.
+This is separate from the power supply voltage that will pass through the PS terminal.
+The 5V logic supply input is connected to a USB connector.
+You should plug the USB terminal in to one of the wall outlets on your bench.

 Before turning on the power supply, double check all connections, and turn all the knobs on the power supply to zero (all the way counterclockwise).
 Now turn on the power supply.
 The light labeled C.V. (coarse voltage) should be green, meaning that the output of the power supply is limited by the voltage dial settings.
 Turn the coarse dial for the voltage slowly up (clockwise).
 Observe that the voltage reading on the front panel of the power supply rises, but the current stays at zero.
-When you reach a voltage output of around 5 volts (it may not be exactly 5V), the current will start to rise, the green C.V. light will go off and the red C.C. light will go on.
+When you reach a voltage output of around 6-8 volts, the current will start to rise, the green C.V. light will go off and the red C.C. light will go on.
 At this point both the current and the voltage will stop rising in response to further increases of the coarse voltage dial.
 The red C.C. light indicates that the power supply output is now being limited by the current dial settings.
 Turn the coarse current dial up until the green C.V. light comes back on.
 Alternate between increasing the voltage setting and the current setting as necessary until you have reached an output voltage of about 11 or 12 V. Keep an eye on how much current the power supply is providing.
 If it goes above 225 mA turn the power supply off and check your circuit or ask an instructor.
 The driver is now being powered, and you should see a red light on the rear of the levitator box below the AMP/NO AMP switch.

 ### Levitating a Bead
 Now let's try to levitate a styrofoam bead!
 See the following [video for instructions on how to load a bead into the levitator](https://youtu.be/YrpVdlcYu7Y){:target="_blank"}.